chinmayj23/relighting_nii/README.md

 To develop this model, we fine tuned Stable Diffusion 2.1 (https://huggingface.co/stabilityai/stable-diffusion-2-1 ).
 For doing so, we modified the script published by the authors of Marigold (https://github.com/prs-eth/Marigold ), since it was comprehensive and tackled a problem very similar to ours.
 We have provided the modified codebase for the same.

 Using the code

-Downloading the Objaverse objects: This is simply done by running the download_objaverse.py script.
+*Downloading the Objaverse objects*: This is simply done by running the download_objaverse.py script.
 To further filter the quality of downloaded objects, we can add conditions to the annotations.
 At the moment, the only two conditions are the animation count set to 0 and the object is categorized in at least one annotation category.

 We can also create our own uid list by filtering from all the uids that are loaded using ‘objaverse.load_uids()’.
 For this version, we use the LVIS annotation list provided by the objaverse team as it contains relatively higher quality object files.

-Dataset Generation: Rendering the objects is a very important part of this project, as generating a high quality dataset is crucial before starting to train a neural network.
+*Dataset Generation*: Rendering the objects is a very important part of this project, as generating a high quality dataset is crucial before starting to train a neural network.
 Ideally, the current dataset is subpar and requires improvement.
 Either way, we provide a thorough script to render a dataset and arguments can be varied to get a more desirable outcome.

 Firstly, make sure that Blender 3.6 LTS is installed in the system.
 Then we can run the script blender_render_script_Era3D.py, which is a modified version of the blender script published by the authors of Era3D.
 The terminal command to run this script in the background with the necessary arguments is: